jtriley-eth/ERC-6909/README.md

 The total supply for a token id.

-MUST be equal to the total number of units of a token id that exists.
+MUST be equal to the sum of the `balanceOf` of all accounts of the token id.

 ```yaml
 - name: totalSupply